mike-lischke/antlr4-runtime-benchmarks/src/ConstantFolding/readme-template.md

 |:---:|---:|---:|
 ⫸warm table⫷

 Both tables are sorted by the total execution time, with the fastest at the top.
+However, because of the simple grammar used for these benchmarks the result are very close to each other (including C++) so that the order can easily change on the next run of the benchmarks.

 ### Notes on the Benchmarks